 Qigong Practices to Release Tension

-How can we use qigong to release tension?
+Before we start, How can we really use qigong to release tension?

 Tension in the body is something that we all go through.
 It is a normal state of our body in order to allow us to do movements and get things done.
 However when our bodies cannot relax because of chronic tension in our fascia and muscle tissues we end up with tightness, discomfort or pain.
 We may feel too much tension especially after a very tiring day from work, sitting down on a desk for hours or when are overworking our bodies through physical exercise or work.